Magazine

 In 1992, Retail REIT Taubman Centers modernized the REITs by creating UPREIT.

 In a UPREIT, the parties of an existing partnership and a REIT become partners in a new partnership known as the operating partnership.
 In short, The REIT is the general partner and the majority owner of the operating partnership units.
-The partners who contributed their properties have the right to exchange their operating partnerships for REIT shares.
+The partners who contributed their properties can exchange their operating partnerships for REIT shares.

 Basic types of REITs